vishinde/ContextGraphonSpanner/customergrowthagentwmcptoolbox/README.md

 Make sure toolbox-core is install for local deployment and testing pip install toolbox-core

+2. GettingStarted

-2. Configure the Toolbox
+Start the MCP Toolbox
-Ensure your tools.yaml is registered with your MCP server.
-The toolbox maps the natural language intent of the Agent to the high-performance queries defined in the YAML.

-3. Environment Variables
-Set your Google Cloud credentials before running the agent:
+Launch the toolbox server to expose your Spanner tools over HTTP:

 Bash

-export GOOGLE_CLOUD_PROJECT="your-project-id"

-export GOOGLE_CLOUD_LOCATION="us-central1"

-export GOOGLE_GENAI_USE_VERTEXAI="True"
+./toolbox --tools-file "tools.yaml"
+Wait for the log: INFO: Initialized 3 tools: check_retention_history, get_policy_details, get_customer_info

-4. Run the Agent
+3. Run the Agent
+In a separate terminal, execute the ADK Agent:

+Bash
 python3 agent.py

 **How it Works: The "Behavioral Twin" Logic**